xTear0/ClickyUI/README.md

 **A modular, modernized, fully customizable UI plugin for Unreal Engine 5.**

-ClickyUI gives you a library of plug-and-play UI widgets — buttons, menus, toasts, progress bars, and text fields — backed by a project-wide theming system.
+ClickyUI gives you a library of plug-and-play UI widgets — buttons, menus, text fields, and more — backed by a project-wide theming system.
 Drop in the premade assets, point them at a Style Asset, and ship a polished, consistent interface without writing styling boilerplate.

 It stays out of your way.
 Function names and event bindings mirror the standard Unreal widgets, so everything remains Blueprint-friendly and instantly familiar.
 Want to react to a button press? `Button->OnClicked` — exactly like a stock UE `UButton`.